 CATALYST INTERNATIONAL FILM FESTIVAL will focus exclusively on films that address under-representation on screen and behind the camera; gender equality, diversity and inclusion are core to our programming.
-We will prioritise stories and storytellers who may struggle for visibility in the film industry and in mainstream film festivals.
+We prioritise stories and storytellers who may struggle for visibility in the film industry and in mainstream film festivals.
 We believe that talent is plentiful but opportunities can be limited.
-Of course, Catalyst films will entertain with engage audiences - but they will also challenge and inspire.
+Catalyst films will entertain and engage audiences - but they will also challenge and inspire.

 Panel discussions, workshops, interviews, Q&A and special events will be an integral part of Catalyst International Film Festival.
 This is a place where diverse filmmakers, emerging and more established, can connect and maybe even collaborate.
 It is also the place where diversity is welcomed, not merely accommodated.